 - 1. Completed all required courses in the curriculum (Refer to degree requirements for the A.A.S. in Radiologic Technology) - 2.
-Have an overall academic index of at least C+ in non-RAD courses and C+ or above in each Radiologic Technology course (RAD) and a C+ or above in CLE 11 through 51 and a B in CLE 61. - 3.
+Have an overall academic index of at least C+ in non-RAD courses and C+ or above in each Radiologic Technology course (RAD) and a C+ or above in CLE 11 through 51 and a B+ in CLE 61. - 3.
 Have completed a minimum of 65 credits.
-Students who intend to graduate should make their intentions known at the beginning of their final semester by completing an "Application for Graduation" in the Registrar's Office. https://www.bcc.cuny.edu/registrar/graduation/
+Students who intend to graduate should make their intentions known at the beginning of their final semester by completing an "Application for Graduation" in the Registrar's Office.
+Graduation Bronx Community College (cuny.edu)